apache/www-site/content/foundation/governance/pmcs.md

 working with the PMC as a whole to address any board concerns.

 When PMCs elect new potential PMC members, the chair of a project sends a NOTICE e-mail to the board.
-After a 72 hour wait, and assuming that the candidate accepts the offer of membership, the PMC chair may update the official roster of the members of that PMC.
-The process is designed to ensure that the board has explicit notification of all PMC changes; the waiting period ensures that all directors have a chance to object to or comment on any proposed changes.
+Assuming that the candidate accepts the offer of membership, the PMC chair may update the official roster of the members of that PMC.
+The process is designed to ensure that the board has explicit notification of all PMC changes.

 For more details on the process, read [Adding a new PMC member](/dev/pmc.html#newpmc)